contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 4. States “receive the Holy Ghost” (not “receive the gift of the Holy Ghost”).
 5. Gives words of blessing as guided by the Spirit.
 6. Closes in the name of Jesus Christ.

 ### 18.8.3 Baptism and Confirmation Record and Certificate

-Before a child who is a member of record is interviewed for baptism, a clerk uses LCR to prepare a [Baptism and Confirmation Form].
+Before a child who is a member of record is interviewed for baptism, a clerk uses [LCR] to prepare a [Baptism and Confirmation Form].
 The bishop or an assigned counselor conducts the interview and signs the form.
-After the baptism and confirmation, a clerk uses this form to update the child’s membership record in LCR.
+After the baptism and confirmation, a clerk uses this form to update the child’s membership record in [LCR].

-When a full-time missionary interviews a convert for baptism, he fills out the Baptism and Confirmation Record except for the information about confirmation.
-At the baptismal service, the missionaries give this form to the bishop or one of his counselors.
-After the confirmation, the bishop, a counselor, or a clerk completes the confirmation information and gives two copies of the form to the missionaries.
-The missionaries send one copy to the mission office so a membership record can be created.
+When a full-time missionary interviews a convert for baptism, he fills out the Baptism and Confirmation Record using the Area Book Planner (ABP) app.
+After the baptism and confirmation, the missionaries record the information in ABP and submit it to the ward clerk electronically.
+The ward clerk reviews the information in [LCR] and creates the membership record.

 After the membership record is created, a clerk prepares a Baptism and Confirmation Certificate.
 This certificate is signed by the bishop and given to the person.